dominikwilkowski/coup/README.md

 # Coup

-This is a coding game where bots you build play the popular card game [COUP](https://en.wikipedia.org/wiki/Coup_(card_game)).
+This is a coding game where, bots you build, play the popular card game [COUP](https://en.wikipedia.org/wiki/Coup_(card_game)).

-You write a bot to play COUP against other bots and tweak the behavior of your bot until you find a winning strategy.
+You write a bot to play COUP against other bots and tweak its behavior until you find a winning strategy.

 **_This works best if you buy the physical card game and play it a couple times maybe during your lunch break_**